 As predicted with (H3), significant correlations were found between ideology and the WTD items (i.e., left/right-leaning on paper review, grant review, symposia invitation, hiring; Table 3).
 The more left-leaning the participant, the more frequently a right-leaning perspective or individual would be viewed negatively in reviewing a grant application (r= -.37, p<.001), assessing a paper (r= -.31, p<.001), inviting colleagues to symposia (r= -.28, p<.001), and making hiring decisions involving two otherwise equally qualified candidates (r= -.36, p<.001).
 On the other side, the more right-leaning the participant, the more frequently a left-leaning perspective or individual would be viewed negatively in reviewing a grant application (r=.21, p<.001), assessing a paper (r=.15, p<.001), inviting colleagues to symposia (r=.08, p=.04), and making hiring decisions (r=.24, p<.001).

-Overall, however, the relative frequency of WTD against right-leaning individuals (M=2.18, SD=.88) was significantly greater than the frequency of WTD against left-leaning individuals (M=1.63, SD=.56), t(732)= 16.11, p<.001, 95% CI [.48, .61] d=.74.
+Overall, WTD against right-leaning individuals (M=2.18, SD=.88) was significantly greater than the frequency of WTD against left-leaning individuals (M=1.63, SD=.56), t(732)= 16.11, p<.001, 95% CI [.48, .61] d=.74.
 To see this differently, consider the binned percentages (participants who responded “occasionally,” “frequently,” or “all the time”) for the WTD questions, broken out by ideology (binned: 1-3=left-leaning, 4=moderate, 5-7=right-leaning; see Figure 2).
 32% of left-leaning participants indicated WTD against right-leaning papers, 42% against right-leaning grants, 38% against potential right-leaning symposia speakers, and 56% against right-leaning job candidates at least occasionally.
 In contrast, among right-leaning participants, 20% indicated WTD against left-leaning papers, 23% against left-leaning grants, 12% against left-leaning symposia, and 46% against a left-leaning job candidate at least occasionally (Figure 2).
 Hence, right-leaning individuals displayed WTD against left-leaning subjects/contents less frequently than left-leaning individuals exhibited WTD against right-leaning subjects/contents.

 Given the apparent skew in the percentages for WTD by ideology, post-hoc (analyses not pre-registered) we sought to test for left/right differences in frequency of WTD.
 Four new variables were created for WTD against the opposition (i.e., opposition in the sense of left against the right and right against the left) for the four dimensions (reviewing a grant, assessing a paper, symposia invite, hiring).
 For ideology for these tests, we used the binned variable for ideology (1-3=left-leaning, 4=moderate, 5-7=right-leaning).
 For each variable, scores were merged such that, for example, the WTD against the opposition for hiring variable was comprised of the left’s scores for WTD against a right-leaning hire, and the right’s scores for WTD against a left leaning hire.
 The same was done for the other three variables.
 After creating the variables, a Hotelling’s Trace analysis was conducted, T2=3.63, F(4, 663)=601.63, p<.001, and indicated that the population means for the four variables were not equal, allowing us, therefore, to proceed with additional analyses.
 Following, multiple independent samples t-tests were conducted to compare WTD against the opposition for left versus right-leaning participants.